Tuscany travel guide: Lush landscape, fab food, art wonders delight the senses

 PHOTOS By BRUCE KELLER

-Rolling hills, sun-drenched vineyards, and timeless villages—this Tuscany travel guide explores the best itinerary for first-time visitors, from Florence’s Renaissance treasures to hidden countryside gems.
+Rolling hills, sun-drenched vineyards, and timeless villages.
+This Tuscany travel guide helps first-time visitors and veteran travelers explore the best itinerary, from Florence’s Renaissance treasures to hidden countryside gems.

 Golden light spills across the vineyards as cypress-lined roads wind through the heart of Italy’s most iconic region.
 This Tuscany travel guide is your invitation to slow down and experience the magic—whether you’re wandering the art-filled streets of Florence, sipping wine in Chianti, or discovering quiet hilltop towns that feel untouched by time.
 If you’re planning the best Tuscany travel itinerary for first-time visitors, this journey blends must-see landmarks with authentic local moments you’ll never forget.